patforna/social/README.md

 ## Prerequisites

-Make sure you've got the following prerequisites installed:
+Make sure you've got the following installed:

 * Java 8
 * Gradle 2.x (only for development)